-On average, 48% of people wish they received promo items like that Sam Adams glass more often.
-If people catch wind that you or your sponsors are going to have cool freebies, they’re more inclined to come check out your golf outing.
+On average, 48% of people wish they received promotional items like that Sam Adams glass more often.
+If golfers catch wind that you or your sponsors are going to have cool freebies, they’re more inclined to come check out your outing.

 You should ideally start preparing for a golf outing 9 to 12 months in advance.
 This gives you enough time to find a place, decide on the games, and recruit enough volunteers.
 About 3 months to the date, you should start advertising on social media and through well-designed emails and mailers.

-According to Entrepreneur, information about your event should be “both easy and small in number.”
+According to Entrepreneur, information about your event should be “both easy and small.”
 In other words, a person should be able to visit one spot on your website to learn more details about your golf outing and register.

 The adults are there to golf and compete in putting contests, blind hole matches, or other games.
 However, that doesn’t mean the kids should get left out or stay at home.
 Secure volunteers to watch over the youngsters and entertain them with golf-themed games like who can hit a marshmallow the furthest or a full mini golf course!